wagov/wasocshared/docs/Evidence-Collection.md

 ## Large files

+**Large files** can be shared using a blob container where the files can be uploaded.
+WAGov SOC will provide a link to the blob container.
+The [Uploading evidence to a blob container](https://wagov.github.io/wasocshared/#/docs/collecting-evidence) has the steps on this process.

 For acquisition on **Full Disc Image** or **Memory dumps** the following articles can provide some of the tools and steps for that.

 https://learn.microsoft.com/en-us/azure/virtual-machines/snapshot-copy-managed-disk?tabs=portal
 https://aditya-pratap9557.medium.com/windows-memory-forensics-using-open-source-tools-3ec09930732e

 For acquisition on **External Facing Service** files generally involves collecting **_wwwroot_** and **_weblogs_** (for IIS this is often the same thing).
-This involves compressing with 7-Zip and adding a password as explained above.
+This involves compressing with 7-Zip and adding a password as explained in the above steps.

-## Uploading large files to WAGov SOC
-WAGov SOC will provide a link to a blob container where the files can be uploaded.
-The [Uploading evidence to a blob container](https://wagov.github.io/wasocshared/#/docs/collecting-evidence) has the steps on the process

 ## Additional scans and collections

 **Host-Based collection** involves collecting all windows logs (usually found under c:\Windows\System32\winevt\Logs\).
-Other artefacts can also be handy – so we often bundle up collection into tools that perform collection of these extra artefacts automatically.
+Other artefacts can also be handy and we often bundle up collection into tools that perform collection of these extra artefacts automatically.
+The tools can be provided by the WAGov SOC team.

 (1) Housekeeper.ps1 – A PowerShell script that collects logs / process listing, service and scheduled tasks etc and stores them in a zip.
 For use on Windows OS’s.